 PH-10 Tenant Notifications for Changes to Project Rules and Regulations.
 Advance notice not required except for policies related to tenant charges.
 PHA will notify tenants of rule changes as soon as practicable using safe notification methods, including phone, text, email, and in some cases mail.
 Information will also be posted here at www.ProvHousing.org.

-PH-14 Annual Choice of Rent (new effective November 30, 2020).
+PH-14 Annual Choice of Rent.
 Allows families an additional opportunity to select an income-based or flat rent.
 PHA will provide tenants with the choice of flat or income-based rent for a second time in a given year, if a tenant has a recertification with an increase in income, anytime between Nov.
-30 and June 30, 2021
+30 and December 31, 2021.

 Other Waivers & Administrative Relief

 Waiver 12c – Deadline for reporting Operating and Capital Fund Expenditures.
-Provides the PHA an eighteen month extension on closure of all capital fund grants.
+Provides the PHA a 24-month extension on closure of all capital fund grants.
 However, no programmatic expenditure end date shall be extended beyond one month prior to closure of relevant appropriations Annual Contributions Contract (ACC).